 By John Rafferty

-John Rafferty is vice president, marketing at American General Life Companies.
-American General Life Companies, www.americangeneral.com, is the marketing name for a group of affiliated domestic life insurers, including American General Life Insurance Company and The United States Life Insurance Company of New York.
-American General Life Companies insurers offer a full line of life insurance, annuities and accident & health products to serve the financial and estate planning needs of its customers throughout the United States.
+John Rafferty is vice president of Marketing Account Management for American General Life Companies, oversees marketing strategy and communications for life, individual and group annuity, and Accident & Health business lines.
+American General Life Companies, www.americangeneral.com, is the marketing name for the insurance companies and affiliates comprising the domestic life operations of American International Group, Inc. American General Life Companies insurers offer a broad spectrum of life insurance, fixed annuities, accident and health products and worksite benefits to serve the financial and estate planning needs of customers throughout the United States.